jwoglom/autotune-docker/README.md

 Providing a volume at `/data` in the container will automatically link and use these files and directories.
 The currently supported files are:
 * `autotune_recommendations.log` - the output of autotune (will be overwritten automatically)
 * `profile.json` - file telling autotune what settings your pump uses currently.
-Instructions for how to make this file can be found [here, scrolling down to step 3](http://openaps.readthedocs.io/en/latest/docs/Customize-Iterate/autotune.html#phase-c-running-autotune-for-suggested-adjustments-without-an-openaps-rig)
+Instructions for how to make this file can be found [here, scrolling down to step 3](http://openaps.readthedocs.io/en/latest/docs/Customize-Iterate/autotune.html#phase-c-running-autotune-for-suggested-adjustments-without-an-openaps-rig).
+If you don't specify a profile.json file, one will be generated automatically based on the settings from your Nightscout instance.

 ```sh
 docker run \